Going Online with Youth

 Accessibility

 When selecting a platform, configuring the settings, and preparing the content for the online presentation of your programs, accessibility should be a high priority.
-Please be aware that there are potential accommodations that will need to be made in an online capacity, just like in-person activities.
-One example of accessibility that programs should consider is the ability for video conferencing platforms to provide accurate captions to instructions and/or conversations occurring in real time.
-Zoom uses an API (Application Programming Interface) called Rest to live stream the closed captions of audio for zoom meetings and webinars.
+Please be aware that potential accommodations will need to be made online, just like in-person activities.
+One example of accessibility that programs should consider is the ability of video conferencing platforms to provide accurate captions to instructions and/or conversations occurring in real time.
+Zoom uses an API (Application Programming Interface) called Rest to live stream the closed audio captions for Zoom meetings and webinars.
 The Division of Information Technology has provided resources for IT Accessibility that will be beneficial to all programs.
 For more information, see the links below:

 Privacy

-The widespread use of online interactions occurring in the place of in-person activities adds an additional layer of risk.
-The myriad of unique risk exposures from the use of online platforms includes those specific to privacy and protections of identities and personal information to name a few.
+The widespread use of online interactions occurring in place of in-person activities adds an additional layer of risk.
+The myriad of unique risk exposures from online platforms include those specific to privacy and protection of identities and personal information, to name a few.
 Here are requirements, tips, and resources for programs to utilize to mitigate such risks:

 Online Care of Youth